VishalS99/AutoAlignNN/README.md

     <img alt="Keras: 2.3.1" src="https://img.shields.io/badge/Keras-2.3.1-orange?style=for-the-badge&logo=appveyor" />
   </a>
 </p>

+<small>A DNN (UNet) module that performs deskewing, auto-alignment and cropping of documents from an image</small>

 > The architecture was inspired by [U-Net: Convolutional Networks for Biomedical Image Segmentation](http://lmb.informatik.uni-freiburg.de/people/ronneber/u-net/).